Programming Languages & Software Engineering

 Current practice in software engineering requires developers to spend enormous effort to produce software that is mostly correct at best.
 Unfortunately, bugs can cost an enterprise millions of dollars, and security vulnerabilities can have catastrophic effects.

 The PL & SE group actively researches new techniques and tools that help programmers find critical but subtle software bugs and vulnerabilities by using powerful foundations in automatic theorem proving and automata theory and by leveraging new testing and debugging approaches.
-For example, we are developing techniques that find and eliminates (1) reliability bugs in concurrent programs, (2) performance bugs in heavily-used application libraries, (3) security bugs and attacks in critical circuit designs, and (4) subtle bugs in software after it has been deployed.
+For example, we are developing techniques that find and eliminate (1) reliability bugs in concurrent programs, (2) performance bugs in heavily-used application libraries, (3) security bugs and attacks in critical circuit designs, and (4) subtle bugs in software after it has been deployed.

 PL & SE also investigates brand new directions of predictive compiler analysis that are geared toward forecasting the dynamic properties of applications during their execution.
 Such properties, when conveyed to the execution environment, allow systems to operate at their best efficiency and also allow best matching of resources to the dynamic application needs, thus offering huge gains in performance.